hyperjiang/lunar/README.md

 ## Enable Access Key

-You can use `WithAccessKeySecret` to enable access key feature:
+Starting from v1.6.0, apollo supports access key feature, you can use `WithAccessKeySecret` to set the secret:

 ```
 app := lunar.New(